HOME

 with FDC cachets from Coronado and Fleetwood picturing Fr.
 Healy.

-The United States postal card commemorating the 1989 bicentennial of Georgetown University in Washington, DC featured Healy Hall, named in honor of Fr.
+The United States issued this postal card commemorating the 1989 bicentennial of Georgetown University in Washington, DC featured Healy Hall, named in honor of Fr.
 Patrick Healy, SJ, former president of the university (1834-1910).

 Scott 1430